 Canadians, Brits, and poets: Alice Munro, Joyce Carol Oates, Mark Strand, John Donne, Emily Dickinson, Philip Larkin.

 Americans, Irish, and dissidents: Carson McCullers, Flannery O’Connor, Edna O’Brien.
-Joyce.
-Orwell.
+Sally Rooney.
+James Joyce.
+George Orwell.
 DH Lawrence.
 Milan Kundera.

 Warrior women: Isak Dinesen.
 Beryl Markham.
 Katherine Mansfield, and Katherine Anne Porter.
 Sylvia Plath.
 Gertrude Stein.